 Alternatively, there is the option to use ride-hailing apps like Grab, which offer motorbikes with pricing set upfront.
 Communication is generally easier as you select where you are and where you want to go using the map on the app.

 It is possible to buy/rent your own motorbike to get around.
-This is only really recommended to seasoned bikers due to the traffic, but offers up a lot more freedom to get around the city or surrounding areas.
+This is only really recommended to seasoned bikers due to the traffic but offers up a lot more freedom to get around the city or surrounding areas.
 Fuel is also cheap and so this can be an economical option over the long run.

 But when it rains, things start to get a bit crazy.
 Of course, motorbikes don’t have a roof or any other protection from the rain.
-So people will put on their plastic rain coats and biker jeans, and seek out shelter wherever possible.
+So people will put on their plastic raincoats and biker jeans, and seek out shelter wherever possible.
 Adding to this the lack of desire to walk in the sometimes monsoonal downpours and the flooding around the city, things quickly become very busy.

-Long distance travel is also an option, and is a great way to experience the country.
+Long-distance travel is also an option and is a great way to experience the country.

-Taxis (xe tắc xi) are a good option is you have luggage you need to take with you.
+Taxis (xe tắc xi) are a good option if you have luggage you need to take with you.
 There are plenty in the cities so they should not be a problem to find.
 They generally have a good understanding of the layout of the city and popular locations too.
-Taxis of course cost more that the motorbikes and can have difficulties getting to locations that are within the winding alleyways.
+Taxis of course cost more than the motorbikes and can have difficulties getting to locations that are within the winding alleyways.
 But the air-conditioning can be welcome on the hotter days.